 Ever kept a secret from your loved one?

-Imagine having a secret so big that your lives could be at danger if you ever told.
+Imagine having a secret so big that your lives could be in danger if you ever told.
 This is what one woman faced as she planned her escape from North Korea four years ago.

 Living in fear, she strived for freedom and a better life.